akabhowmick/jet-quiz-app/README.md

 1. Clone the repository: git clone https://github.com/your-username/quiz-app.git
 2. Navigate to the project directory: cd quiz-app
 3. Install dependencies: npm install
 4. Set up Supabase:

 - Create an account on Supabase and set up a new project.
 - Create tables for quizzes and leaderboard using the Supabase dashboard.
 - Copy your Supabase URL and API key.

 5. Set up environment variables:

 - Create a `.env` file in the root directory and add the following:
-- REACT_APP_SUPABASE_URL=your-supabase-url
+- VITE_SUPABASE_URL=your-supabase-url
-- REACT_APP_SUPABASE_KEY=your-supabase-api-key
+- VITE_ANON_SUPABASE_KEY=your-supabase-api-key

-6. Run the app:npm start
+6. Run the app:npm run dev
-7. Open your browser and navigate to `http://localhost:3000` to view the app.
+7. Open your browser and navigate to `http://localhost:5173` to view the app.

 ## Contributing